Lupus - My Story

-I have lived with systemic lupus and all the numerous diseases associated with lupus for the past 40 years.
+I have lived with systemic lupus and all the numerous diseases associated with lupus for the past 45 years.
 I remember going to the doctor when I was 21 years of age with the onset of asthma and asking him “Is it possible to be allergic to the sun?”
-Every time I was in the sun I would break our in a red uncomfortable rash, especially on my nose and cheeks which is called a “butterfly rash”.
+Every time I was in the sun I would break our in a red uncomfortable rash, especially on my nose and cheeks, which is called a “butterfly rash”.

-To complete my medical picture, I have osteoarthritis, Sjogren’s disease, fibromyalgia, chronic sinusitis, and have recently developed asthmatic bronchitis.
+To complete my medical picture, I have severe osteoarthritis, Sjogren’s disease, chronic sinusitis, and have recently developed asthmatic bronchitis.
 I take a huge number of medications.
-I have had 14 surgeries and I can’t even remember how many types of medical tests.
+I have had 14 surgeries, and I can’t even remember how many types of medical tests.

 What is Lupus?